sirtwist/Purity.QR/README.md

-#wpqr-control
+#Purity.QR

-A simple Windows Phone control library for offering a camera preview surface that can find and read QR codes.
-A simplified version of other similar libraries.
+A simple Windows Phone 8+ control library for offering a camera preview surface that can find and read QR codes.
+A simplified version of other similar libraries, based off wpqr-control from Jeff Wilcox.

 For Windows Phone 8.0+

 ## Credits

-Control implementation created by Jeff Wilcox
+Original control implementation created by Jeff Wilcox

-Updates to Windows Phone 8 by George Roberts
+Conversion to Windows Phone 8 and further development by George Roberts

 Sample code and concept provided by Michael Osthege

-Based on the Silverlight zxing port (http://silverlightzxing.codeplex.com/)

-Uses the zxing multi-format barcode image processing library (http://code.google.com/p/zxing/)
+Uses the ZXing.Net.Mobile library (https://github.com/Redth/ZXing.Net.Mobile)

 ## License